MrJSwotinsky/AP_Computer_Science_Principles/Unit_0_Digital_Information/Daily_Assignments/Unit_0_Assignment_04_Due_Wed_Sept_13_AP_Classroom_Practice_01_Binary_Numbers_and_2.1_Daily_Video_2.md

       I originally selected choice A, I (Binary sequences can be used to represent strings of characters) and II (Binary sequences can be used to represent different colors) only.
 I selected this choice, because these we learned how to convert strings and colors to binary in class, but I forgot that binary sequences can be used to represent ALL data (strings, colors, images, video, files, etc.).
 So, I should have chosen choice D (I, II, and III).
       ```

+      ***Note**: If you answered every question correctly, submit a reflection for one question identifying an error someone might make and explaining that error.*

 5. After you have completed all reflections, click the green "Commit Changes" button in the top right corner of the screen.
 6. Type a short, but descriptive, commit message (e.g. "Completed all reflections for AP Classroom Practice Set 01.")
 7. Click the green "Commit Changes" button.